Nde-r1/Nde-r1/README.md

 - 👋 Hi, I’m @Nde-r1
 - 👀 I’m interested in codding ... and book reading
-- 🌱 I’m currently learning at KCAU University
+- 🌱 I’m  learning at KCAU University
 - 💞️ I’m looking to collaborate on the mostcomplex project hit me up ...
 - 📫 How to reach me , here's my email ndoloevans91@gmail.com